Roof Cleaning Cost

 The average cost of roof cleaning using pressure washing is around £575, based on an average-sized semi-detached house with good ease of access.

-Costs can rise to £900 for roof pressure washing for larger, detached homes, and especially those spread over multiple storeys.
+Costs can rise to £900 for roof pressure washing for larger, detached homes, and especially those spread over multiple storeys, as scaffolding will usually be required.

 The roof of my house has accumulated a lot of dirt and pollution over time.
 How much will it cost to have it pressure washed by a professional?